mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 When I became a monk and went to a monastery, at that time, monastic life was completely blooming for me, so ... it really awakened me, every day.
 My eyes opened wide, and looking at everything, I learned lots of things.
 But, some of the monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing [zazen](glossary#zazen), and laziness... [*He chuckles.*]

 But for me, it was wonderful for me.
 On the other hand, I felt wonderful, but people called me crazy.
 Of course, maybe so.
-Accordingly to indulgence, maybe to practice hard was crazy.
+According to indulgence, maybe to practice hard was crazy.
 It might be crazy.
 But I didn't care, because I learned lots of things.
 So day after day was really bright; I just did it.

 On the other hand, there is a completely opposite aspect of life I learned from all these monks.
 I really wanted to ask them, “Why do you do it that way?
 Why are you in the monastery?
 In the monastery, you want to be lazy?
 You want to learn laziness?
 Well of course, it's okay, but what is the purpose – why?
 Why are you here?”
 I didn't understand.